Hamuko/Nullpo/README.md

 ## Installation

 Pre-built application bundles can be found on the [Releases](https://github.com/Hamuko/Nullpo/releases) page.
-The releases are not signed so they will Gatekeeper.
+The releases are not signed so they will trip Gatekeeper.
 Use Google if this becomes an issue for you.

 If you wish to compile Nullpo by yourself, install the dependencies with [Carthage](https://github.com/Carthage/Carthage) by running `carthage bootstrap` in the project directory.